 What are the current visitor restrictions?

-Patients visiting our Bon Secours physician practices and clinics are encouraged to come without visitors, but one person will be allowed to accompany the patient to a visit if needed to ensure appropriate understanding and implementation of care plans discussed at the visit or to support physical needs of the patient.
+Patients visiting our Bon Secours Medical Group practices and clinics are encouraged to come without visitors, but one person will be allowed to accompany the patient to a visit if needed to ensure appropriate understanding and implementation of care plans discussed at the visit or to support physical needs of the patient.

 Visitors must be healthy with no signs of active illness (no fever, cough, shortness of breath or flu-like symptoms).